The complete separation of the two finer asymptotic $\ell_{p}$ structures for $1\le p<\infty$: Measures on countably branching well-founded trees

 \section{Measures on countably branching well-founded trees}

-In this section we recall certain results from \cite{AGM}, concerning measures on countably branching well-founded trees.
+In this section we recall certain results from \cite{AGM} concerning measures on countably branching well-founded trees.
 These will be used to prove that for all $1\le p<\infty$, the space $\mathfrak{X}^{(p)}_{\text{awi}}$ admits $\ell_p$ as a unique asymptotic model.
-In particular, Proposition \ref{proposition measures 1 : incomparable} and Lemma \ref{splitting lemma} will be used to prove Lemma \ref{final measure lemma}, which is the key ingredient in the proof of the main result, Theorem \ref{main theorem intro}.
+In particular, Proposition \ref{proposition measures 1 : incomparable} and Lemma \ref{splitting lemma} will be used to prove Lemma \ref{final measure lemma}, which is {one of the key ingredients} in the proof of the main result, Theorem \ref{main theorem intro}.

-Let $\preceq$ be a partial order on some infinite subset $M$ of the naturals, that is compatible with the standard order, i.e., $n\preceq m$ implies $n\le m$ for all $n,m\in M$.
-Assume that, for each $n\in M$, the set $S_n=\{m\in M: m\preceq n \}$ is finite and totally ordered with respect to $\preceq$, that is, $\T=(M,\preceq)$ is a tree.
-Let us also assume that $\T$ is well-founded, i.e., it contains no infinite totally ordered sets, and countably branching, i.e., every non-maximal node has countably infinite immediate successors.
+{ Let $\T=(A,<_\T)$, where $A$ is a countably infinite set equipped with a partial order $<_\T$.
+In the sequel, we use $t\in\T$ instead of $t\in A$.
+We assume that $<_\T$ is such that there is a unique minimal element in $\T$, and for each $t\in \T$, the set $S_t=\{s\in \T: s\le_\T t \}$ is finite and totally ordered, that is, $\T$ is a rooted tree.
+We also assume that $\T$ is well-founded, i.e., it contains no infinite totally ordered sets, and countably branching, i.e., every non-maximal node has countably infinite immediate successors.}